pustotnik/zenmake/docs/buildconf-edeps.rst

             It's better to use `**kwargs` in this function because some new parameters can be added in the future.

-            This trigger can not be used in YAML buildconf file.
+            This trigger cannot be used in YAML buildconf file.

         .. note::
             For any non-ZenMake dependency there are following